MarcosMJD/data_engineering_zoomcamp/week_2_data_ingestion/airflow/Airflow notes.md

 Then the functions called will have def upload_to_gcs(bucket, object_name, **kwargs):
 From kwargs we get the "ti" parameter, the task object from to call xcom to send the messages or get them

+Dag auto discover

+This is how the default Airflow setup is configured.
+If you go into your webserver container, something like docker exec -it dtc-de_webserver_1 bash and then look into the contents of airflow.cfg file, you’ll find the below block somewhere:
+# Number of seconds after which a DAG file is parsed.
+The DAG file is parsed every
+# ``min_file_process_interval`` number of seconds.
+Updates to DAGs are reflected after
+# this interval.
+Keeping this number low will increase CPU usage.
+min_file_process_interval = 30

+# How often (in seconds) to scan the DAGs directory for new files.
+Default to 5 minutes.
+dag_dir_list_interval = 300